Flexible, 100% online. Earn your degree or certificate in Biodiversity and Conservation Management from the University of Wisconsin.

 Conservation Leadership, Policy, and Management—Stackable Certificate

-The Biodiversity and Conservation Management program is a partnership of UW Extended Campus and the University of Wisconsin-Green Bay.
+The Biodiversity Conservation and Management program is a partnership of UW Extended Campus and the University of Wisconsin-Green Bay.

 The University of Wisconsin-Green Bay is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The programs have been approved by the University of Wisconsin Board of Regents.